-The Elcano Group's strategy is based on prudent growth based on long-term contracts, diversification (specialisation in the international maritime trade of bulk products), customer-oriented services (maintaining its excellent reputation for quality, reliability and execution), the application of rigorous environmental standards and compliance when new ships are added to the fleet, and the consolidation of business growth.
-However, this does not prevent the Group from strategically investing to extend to expanding sectors it considers of interest.
+The pillars on which the Elcano Group bases its strategy include: prudent growth underpinned by long-term contracts; diversification, with a focus on specialising in the international maritime trade of bulk products; customer-oriented services that uphold its excellent reputation for quality, reliability, and execution; the application of rigorous standards and environmental compliance when incorporating new ships into the fleet; and the consolidation of business growth.
+This approach does not preclude the Group from making strategic investments to expand into growing sectors that it considers of interest.